25 Ways to Boost Your Energy Level Without Coffee

-As the day goes on, when you feel your energy take a dip, you probably do what millions of people do each day and reach for a cup of coffee.
-But while that's hardly abnormal or unhealthy, relying on a caffeine jolt (or half a dozen of them) can lead to a lower rate of return with each subsequent drink, requiring you to drink more to feel the same jolt or drinking so much you start feeling jittery.
+As the day goes on, when you feel your energy take a dip, you probably do what millions of people do: reach for a cup of coffee.
+But while that's hardly abnormal or unhealthy, relying on a caffeine jolt (or half a dozen of them) can lead to a lower rate of return with each subsequent drink, requiring you to drink more to feel awake or jittery.

 "While there are some health benefits of coffee consumption, research also shows that it can actually make you more tired," says Jeanette Kimszal, a nutrition and fitness expert.
 "It becomes a vicious cycle of being tired and reaching for coffee only to lead you to become more tired."